-Many companies are feeling the increasing pressure of customer expectations (particularly on value) rising year on year.
+Many companies feel the increasing pressure of customer expectations (particularly on value) rising yearly.
 Now, leaders everywhere are looking to the emerging function of Customer Success as an essential focus.
 One that is said to drive long-term company growth.
 An exciting idea -especially considering Forbes reports that 73% of companies with above-average customer experiences perform better financially than their counterparts.
-But, if you’re like many others who just want to know what Customer success is, why it matters and what it means for you – read on to discover the answers in the article below.
+But, if you’re like many others who want to know what Customer success is, why it matters, and what it means for you – read on to discover the answers in the article below.

 Read on to discover answers to questions like: